-People who often travel, backpacking, hiking, and trekking are very familiar words to them.
+People who often go for outdoors activity like shooting or traveling, backpacking, hiking, and trekking are very familiar words to them.

 Although these three things seem quite similar, they equally have some characteristics that distinguish them from each other.

 All three are apparently the same in case of how they are executed, but they differ when it comes to considering how long the journey will take.
 To a pro traveler, it’s essential to know about terms anything related to travel.

 After going through the article, you will be able to differentiate and use them in exact places where they suit.

 When you walk on the trail and your tour length is about a day, know that what you are doing is hiking.
 So, generally, it’s walking for about a day or less for pleasure or exercise in the countryside.

 If you are touring in any flat or steep trail for about 2 to 8 hours, it is also considered as hiking even though it’s less than an entire day.

 People can get confused with hiking and walking in the park.
 If you walk in the park for hours, by no means, it’s hiking.
 It always includes trails and paths either of man-made or in the countryside.